-If an architect does not serve pursuant to a statute specifically providing for the service of an architect upon the Architectural Review Board, then these provisions apply.
-However, a statutory provision should be given reasonable and practical construction consistent with the purpose and policy expressed in the statute.
-Hay v.
-South Carolina Tax Commission, 273 S.C.
-269, 255 S.E.
-2d 837, (1979).
+837, (1979).
 And, "[t]he real purpose and intent of the law makers will prevail over the literal import of the words."
 Greenville Baseball, Inc. v.
 Bearden, Sheriff, et al., 200 S.C.
 363, 20 S.E.
 2d 813, 815 (1942).
-Therefore, the Commission finds that if the City of Charleston ordinances or regulations authorize that an architect serves on the Architectural Review Board and that architect serves pursuant to that authorization, Section 8-13-740 would not prohibit that person or the individuals or businesses with which the architect is associated from representing clients before the Architectural Review Board.
+Therefore, the Commission finds that if the local county or city ordinances or regulations authorize that an architect serves on the design review commission and that architect serves pursuant to that authorization, Section 8-13-740 would not prohibit that person or the individuals or businesses with which the architect is associated from representing clients before the design review commission.